 - What strategic pricing analyst courses are available?

 Not knowing the answers to these questions is putting your company at serious risk of making bad hires.
-Or, worse still, hiring the wrong strategic pricing analyst support is placing the business at a serious financial disadvantage relative to competitors that do know the answers.
+Hiring the wrong strategic pricing analyst support means placing the business at a serious financial disadvantage relative to competitors that do know the answers.